Frequently Asked Questions About Investing

 > $107,000.01 to $535,000 – financial statements are reviewed by an independent public accountant and the accountant’s review report is provided as well as certification by the principal executive officer of the company.
 A review is some level of scrutiny of the financials by a CPA.

-> $535,000.01 to $1.07 million – if first time crowdfunding, then financial statements reviewed by an independent public accountant and the accountant’s review report if available are disclosed: otherwise financial statements audited by an independent public accountant and the accountant’s audit report must be prepared and disclosed.
+> $535,000.01 to $5.0 million – if first time crowdfunding, then financial statements reviewed by an independent public accountant and the accountant’s review report, if available, are disclosed for offerings up to $1.07 million: otherwise financial statements audited by an independent public accountant and the accountant’s audit report must be prepared and disclosed.
 An audit provides a higher level of scrutiny by the accountant than a review as well as some verification by the accountant.

 Each offering has a discussion forum where you should ask any questions you have and review those asked by other investors.
+You can find this on the Q & A tab on the company’s offering page on Raise Green.
 These channels can be useful both before and after making an investment.

-Once an offering has closed, the company will provide updates on the results of its operations and financial statements through its website on an annual basis.
+Once an offering has closed, the company will provide updates on the results of its operations and financial statements through its website on an annual basis, as required by regulation.
 These updates are likely to be less regular and robust than those provided by public companies to their shareholders.
 Raise Green likely will not retain any relationship with the company.
 Raise Green does not make the Company’s post-closing disclosure available to you through its website.

 - Am I responsible for doing my own research?

-- Review and participate in the discussion forum for each project offering you are interested in.
+Review and participate in the discussion forum for each project offering in which you are interested

 Review the deal terms: